Crossbill: Systematics and evolution

-Work on vocalization in North America suggests that there are eight or nine discrete populations of red crossbill in that continent alone, which do not interbreed and are (like the named species) adapted to specialize in different conifer species.
-While several ornithologists seem inclined to give these forms species status, no division of the American red crossbills has yet occurred.
-Preliminary investigations in Europe and Asia suggest an equal, if not greater, complexity, with several different call types identified; these call types being as different from each other as from the named species of the parrot and Scottish crossbills - suggesting either that they are valid species, or else that the parrot and Scottish crossbills may not be.
+Work on vocalisation in North America suggests that there are eight or nine discrete populations of red crossbill in that continent alone, which do not regularly interbreed and are (like the named species) adapted to specialise in different conifer species.
+While several ornithologists seem inclined to give these forms species status, no division of the American red crossbills has yet occurred, except for the splitting of the geographically isolated cassia crossbill in 2009.
+Preliminary investigations in Europe and Asia suggest an equal, if not greater, complexity, with several different call types identified; these call types being as different from each other as from the named species of the parrot and Scottish crossbills, suggesting either that they are valid species, or else that the parrot and Scottish crossbills may not be.

-Genetic research on their DNA failed to reveal any difference between any of the crossbills (including the morphologically distinct two-barred), with variation between individuals greater than any difference between the taxa.
+Early genetic research on their DNA failed to reveal any difference between any of the crossbills (including the morphologically distinct two-barred), with variation between individuals greater than any difference between the taxa.
 This led to the suggestion that limited interbreeding between the different types prevented significant genetic differentiation, and enabled each type to maintain a degree of morphological plasticity, which may be necessary to enable them to feed on different conifers when their preferred food species has a crop failure.
-Research in Scotland, however, has shown that the parrot and Scottish crossbills are reproductively isolated from each other and also from the red crossbill, despite irruption of that species into their ranges, and the diagnostic calls and bill dimensions have not been lost.
-They are, therefore, good species.
+Research in Scotland, however, has shown that the parrot and Scottish crossbills are largely reproductively isolated from each other and also from the red crossbill, despite irruption of that species into their ranges, and the diagnostic calls and bill dimensions have not been lost.
+They are arguably therefore good species.
+Hybridisation is however known to occur at least occasionally, with mixed pairs being found.

+More detailed recent evidence has shown five main genetic groups, with, notably, the red crossbills in the two continents paraphyletic with respect to Scottish, parrot, and cassia crossbills: